fsspencer/dockerize-magento/README.md

 ### Existing Project
 1. Download your project code within any directory you want
 2. Copy a single sql file with a database dump to your project root
-3. Execute the following from your root directory `sh <(curl -s https://raw.githubusercontent.com/fsspencer/bash-docker-magento/master/dockerize)`
+3. Execute the following from your root directory `dockerize install`
 4. Follow the steps of the script
 5. Select `create new database` and `import database` when the script asks.
 This will create your local.xml file, set your store URL and the rest

 ## Magento 2 Usage
 ### New Project
 1. Create a new directory for your project
-2. Execute the following from your root directory `sh <(curl -s https://raw.githubusercontent.com/fsspencer/bash-docker-magento/master/dockerize)`
+2. Execute the following from your root directory `dockerize install`
 3. Follow the steps of the script
 4. Enter `Y` when it asks for `create database`
 5. Enter `n` when it asks for `import database`